-Although mobile data and Wi-Fi are easier to come by than ever, there are still times (on vacation or at the end of the month) when you're in the e-dark and in need of an app that works offline.
+Although mobile data and Wi-Fi are easier to come by than ever, there are still times (on vacation or at the end of the month) when you're hanging in there waiting for data and in need of an app that works offline.
 In other cases, it might be a matter of privacy.
 On Android there are loads of great apps that function quite well offline.
-Here are the best offline Android apps, now updated with our favorite offline news app.
+Here are the best offline Android apps, now updated with new picks for our favorite offline notes and podcast apps.